reselbob/innosoft/microservices-architecture/04-service-discovery-k8s/README.md

 `/app #`

 Once inside the pod, let's use [`nslookup`](https://linux.die.net/man/1/nslookup) to see if there is a mapping to the domain name, `business`.
-At the command prompt, execute
+At the command prompt execute:

 `nslookup business`